-This past weekend, we attended the Tag der Niedersachsen.
-This festival was for the entire Niedersachsen area, which means that people came to Wolfsburg from all over the area to attend.
+This past weekend, we attended the Tag der Niedersachsen, which was held right here in Wolfsburg.
+This festival was for the entire state of Niedersachsen (Lower Saxony).
 I’d compare it in size to a county fair in the USA.
 More than half of the booths were businesses, clubs, and other organizations trying to garner interest in what they’re selling or doing.
-The German army was also in attendance:
+The German army was also in attendance.

 Along with this old fighter plane, they also brought drones and a few Humvees for the kids to pretend to drive.

 There was also a lot of antique farm equipment on display, including this old rig:

 I’m still not 100% sure what they were doing.
 I thought they were just showing that it still works after all these years, but my husband said they were using the hay to power the nearby tractor.

 About a quarter of the attendees were dressed in traditional Niedersachsen folk costumes.
 I didn’t get a good picture of their outfits, but you can have a look here to get a good idea of what they were wearing.

 A few people from around the area were showing off their antique VW cars, all of which were still in beautiful condition.
 You could tell they love their cars, and put a great deal of effort into keeping them maintained.

 There was a fair number of food and drink stands, including a BBQ stand with a huge smoker.
 We didn’t eat any barbecue at the fair, because we had dinner at a friend’s place for his birthday party.
 It’s hard to resist the lure of treats at a fair, of course, so I did enjoy a nutella-filled crepe.
 The worst of American fair food has yet to come to Germany; there were no fried candy bar stands in sight.

 Another difference between this fair and your average American county fair is that there were no rides.
 There were a few small things for kids, such as a giant trampoline where the kids get strapped in by their arms so they can do flips, but no rickety roller coasters or bumper cars.